AlexOrlek/ATCG/README.md

 ATCG is appropriate if you want to:
 * Compare sequences in terms of overall relatedness metrics (genome-genome distances, percentage identity, coverage breadth)
 * Use pairwise genome-genome distance scores to build a [distance-based](https://en.wikipedia.org/wiki/Distance_matrices_in_phylogeny) tree.
-* Compare sequences in terms of their structural similarity (using the breakpoint distance metric; see [Henz _et al_.
-2004](https://www.ncbi.nlm.nih.gov/pubmed/15166018))
+* Compare sequences in terms of their structural similarity (using breakpoint distance metrics; see [Sankoff _et al_.
+2000](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.2.8200&rank=2) and Auch _et al_.
+2006](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-7-350) for background information).

 ATCG is __not__ appropriate if you want to:
-* Analyse many large genomes - alignment-based approaches are too time-consuming for this (instead, use locus-based typing methods such as [MLST](https://pubmlst.org/general.shtml) OR alignment-free comparative genomic tools such as [FastANI](https://github.com/ParBLiSS/FastANI))
+* Analyse many large genomes; alignment-based approaches are too time-consuming for this (instead, use locus-based typing methods such as [MLST](https://pubmlst.org/general.shtml) OR alignment-free comparative genomic tools such as [FastANI](https://github.com/ParBLiSS/FastANI))
 * Generate a whole-genome multiple alignment (instead, use [progressiveMauve](http://darlinglab.org/mauve/user-guide/progressivemauve.html) or similar tool)